Back to Blog

 It supports funnels, retention, cohorts, journeys, segmentation, dashboards, and anomaly alerts without copying data.
 For a concrete walkthrough, see how an AI data analyst handles questions from non-technical stakeholders.

-Looker - best for governed BI in model-heavy enterprises
+Looker - best for governed analytics in model-heavy enterprises

 Best for: organizations with mature LookML teams and strong engineering support.